thales-markets/thales-improvement-proposals/TIPs/TIP-99.md

 ## Specification

-Liquidity providing will be based on shares with would be ERC20 tokens with 18 decimals.
-Users deposit before the beginning of trading.
+Liquidity providing will be based on shares which would be ERC20 tokens with 18 decimals.
-Before the beginning of trading, a single share token is minted for each sUSD deposited.
+Before the beginning of trading, a single share token is minted for each 1 sUSD deposited.

 When trading starts the price of a single share will be determined based on the price of the positions held by the AMM.
 That price is available to be read from the contract at any given time by iterating through all of the positions of unresolved markets in the AMM and multiplying the number of positions with the last odds received from the oracle.